-No evidence of west European hedgehog (Erinaceus europaeus) was recorded on site during the field survey.
-The habitats onsite have been assessed as having low capacity to support west European hedgehog.
+Multiple mammal tracks and signs were found on site, especially in the sunken track to the north and along the Cornish hedges.
+They were assessed as being caused by rabbit.
+No evidence of west European hedgehog (Erinaceus europaeus), brown hare (Lepus europaeus), harvest mouse (Micromys minutus) or red squirrel (Sciurus vulgaris) were recorded on site during the field survey.
+The habitats onsite have been assessed as having moderate capacity to support the following species: west European hedgehog and brown hare.